TEN TIPS YOUR CHILD’S SWIMMING INSTRUCTOR WOULD LIKE YOU TO BE AWARE OF

-Here are 10 things your child’s swim school instructor wants you to know:
+The following are 10 points your child’s swim school teacher wants you to be aware of:

-Just say no to arm floats and nose plugs.
-Wearing “floaties” can give kids a false sense of their abilities in the water and it’s best to avoid them in the initial learning stages.
-Nose plugs prevent the process of “breathing” bubbles into the water which is an essential first step in swim lessons.
+Decline arm floats and nose plugs.
+Wearing “floaties” might give children an inflated feeling of their ability in the water, and it is preferable to avoid them during the earliest stages of learning.
+Nose plugs prevent students from “breathing” bubbles into the water, a necessary initial step in swim instruction.

-Children learn through play.
-We deliberately incorporate lots of fun and play in our swim lessons.
-Early childhood experts agree that play is essential in a child’s physical and cognitive development.
-When learning is fun, retention improves, anxiety lessens, and progress accelerates.
-Everything your child does in class has a purposeful objective.
-So even though it may sometimes look like the class is “just” diving for sinkies, or “just” singing and splashing on the island; real learning is happening.
+Children acquire knowledge via play.
+Therefore, we purposefully add plenty of play and enjoyment into our swim classes.
+Experts in early childhood development agree that play is critical for physical and cognitive development.
+When learning is enjoyable, retention increases, anxiety decreases, and progress speeds up.
+Everything your kid does in class is for a reason.
+Thus, even when it seems that the class is “merely” diving for sinkies or “merely” singing and splashing on the island, genuine learning is occurring.

-Don’t force your youngster into the water.
-Some children need to observe before they are confident enough to join in the lessons, and this is okay.
-Building trust, especially when it comes to swimming, is essential for little ones to be able to relax and learn the skills they’re being challenged with.
-We all have off days too!
-We encourage patience when it comes to progress.
-It’s normal to have a lesson where your child is tired, uncooperative, or upset.
-We feel it’s very important to read and listen to each child’s needs.
-Ignoring a child’s emotional readiness will erode trust and interfere with progress.
-Our teachers know when to challenge your child and when to back off and read their readiness.
-It may not seem that they are accomplishing much on an “off” day, but learning is still taking place.
+Do not force your child into the water.
+Some youngsters need observation before they feel secure enough to participate in the classes, which is OK.
+Establishing trust, particularly when it comes to swimming, is critical for young children to relax and master the skills they are being taught.
+We all have our off days!
+When it comes to advancement, we urge patience.
+It is natural for your youngster to be weary, disobedient, or unhappy during a class.
+We believe it is critical to read and listen to the needs of each kid.
+Ignoring a child’s emotional preparedness undermines trust and sabotages growth.
+Our instructors understand when to push your kid and back off and assess their preparedness.
+While it may seem that they are not doing much on an “off” day, learning is still occurring.

-Keep your child home when they’re ill.
-If you unsure, err on the safe side and discuss “makeup lessons with swim school customer service.
-The earlier you can notify the swim school, the better.
-We will miss having them in class, but we love it when they are at their swimming lessons feeling their best.
+Kindly keep your kid at home if they are unwell.
+If in doubt, err on the side of caution and speak with swim school customer service about “makeup classes.”
+It is preferable if you tell the swim school as soon as possible.
+We will miss having them in class, but we like it when they are feeling their best during their swimming sessions.

-Reinforce the skills your child learns during swimming lessons at home.
-The more you have them enjoying time in the water, the more comfortable and confident they will become, and the more success they will have.
-If you’re not sure what skills you’re comfortable teaching at home, just ask — we’ve got plenty of ideas!
+At home, reinforce the skills your kid learns during swimming classes.
+The more time they spend in the water, the more comfortable and confident they will become, which will result in more success.
+If you’re unsure about the skills you feel comfortable teaching at home, ask — we have lots of suggestions!

-Commit to being on time and attending regularly.
-It’s important to always listen to and support the swim school instructor.
-Swimming lessons are a commitment that is important to keep, and we know it isn’t always easy with the busier schedules of today.
+Commit to being punctual and attending consistently.
+It is critical to listen to and assist the swim school teacher at all times.
+Swimming lessons are a commitment that must be kept, and we understand that it is not always easy with today’s hectic schedules.